-Ź · OLG Council must present a) a separate Income Statement that displays components of the operating result, and a) a separate Income Statement that displays components of the operating result, and b) a Statement of Comprehensive Income that begins with operating result and displays components of other comprehensive income.
-Discontinued operations AASB 5.33a,b AASB 101.82e Councils shall disclose operating result from the discontinued operations as a single line item in the Income Statement.
+- 1. Council must present - a) a separate Income Statement that displays components of the operating result, and - a Statement of Comprehensive Income that begins with operating result and displays components of other comprehensive income.

+Discontinued operations

+AASB 5.33a,b AASB 101.82e

+2. Councils shall disclose operating result from the discontinued operations as a single line item in the Income Statement.
 Analysis of the discontinued operation is provided in Note D3-1.

-Non-current assets held for sale AASB 5.38 If Council has any non-current assets which are classified as held for sale, the amounts are recognised in other comprehensive income relating to these assets should be presented separately.
-Components of other comprehensive income AASB 101.7 4.
-Components of other comprehensive income (OCI) are items of income and expense (including reclassification adjustments) that are specifically required or permitted by Australian Accounting Standards to be included in other comprehensive income rather than directly in the operating result.
-5. The relevant items for Council are: a) changes in the revaluation surplus relating to property, plant and equipment; andb) the investor's share of the other comprehensive income of equity-accounted investments.
-The share of other comprehensive income of associates and joint ventures accounted for using equity method, and other comprehensive income from discontinued operations, should be shown separately in the Statement of Comprehensive Income if relevant.
-Classification of expenses OLG Expenses are to be classified by nature in the Income Statement as prescribed and by function in Note B1-1 Goods and Services Tax (GST) Interpretation 1031.6,7 Revenues and expenses are be recognised net of the amount of GST, except where GST is not recoverable from the taxation authority when it must be recognised as part of the item of expense.
-Net operating result for the year before grants and contributions provided for capital purposes OLG The last line on the Income Statement, being 'Net operating result for the year before grants and contributions provided for capital purposes', is provided as a key industry indicator of financial performance.
+Non-current assets held for sale

+3. If Council has any non-current assets which are classified as held for sale, the amounts recognised in other comprehensive income relating to these assets should be presented separately.

+Components of other comprehensive income

+- 4. Components of other comprehensive income (OCI) are items of income and expense (including reclassification adjustments) that are specifically required or permitted by Australian Accounting Standards to be included in other comprehensive income rather than directly in the operating result. - 5.
+The relevant items for Council are likely to be: - a. changes in the revaluation surplus relating to property, plant and equipment; and - b. the investor's share of the other comprehensive income of equity-accounted investments. - 6.
+The share of other comprehensive income of associates and joint ventures accounted for using equity method, and other comprehensive income from discontinued operations, should be shown separately in the Statement of Comprehensive income if relevant

+Classification of expenses

+7. Expenses are to be classified by nature in the Income Statement as prescribed and by function in Note B1-1

+Goods and Services Tax (GST)

+Interpretation 1031.6,7

+8. Revenues and expenses are be recognised net of the amount of GST, except where GST is not recoverable from the taxation authority when it must be recognised as part of the item of expense.

+Net operating result for the year before grants and contributions provided for capital purposes

+The last line on the Income Statement, being 'Net operating result for the year before grants and contributions provided for capital purposes', is provided as a key industry indicator of financial performance.
 This line must stand alone.

-Statement of Financial Position as at 30 June 2022
+Statement of Financial Position as at 30 June 2024